Study of Hodgkin Lymphoma, Non-Hodgkin Lymphoma and Chronic Lymphocytic Leukemia

 Study protocol

-Participants enrolled in the study were patients newly diagnosed with Hodgkin's lymphoma or non-Hodgkin's lymphoma, including chronic lymphocytic leukemia, from Minnesota, Iowa and Wisconsin who were seen at Mayo Clinic's campus in Rochester, Minnesota, from September 2002 through August 2014.
-Control participants were patients from the same region without a history of lymphoma or leukemia who had a prescheduled general medical examination at Mayo Clinic and were frequency matched on age, sex and residence of the case group.
+Participants enrolled in the study were people newly diagnosed with Hodgkin lymphoma or non-Hodgkin lymphoma, including chronic lymphocytic leukemia.
+They were from Minnesota, Iowa and Wisconsin and were seen at Mayo Clinic's campus in Rochester, Minnesota, from September 2002 through August 2014.
+Control participants were people from the same region without a history of lymphoma or leukemia who had a prescheduled general medical examination at Mayo Clinic and were frequency matched on age, sex and residence of the case group.

 Each participant donated a blood sample, and the lab banked serum, plasma and DNA.
 Participants also completed the Main Questionnaire, Farming and Pesticide Exposure Survey, Female History (for women), and the Food Frequency Questionnaire.